-The robots developed by ZJUDancer for RoboCup 2010 are fully autonomous humanoid robots which play different parts as a team in the football game.
+The robots developed by ZJUDancer for RoboCup 2011 are fully autonomous humanoid robots which play different parts as a team in the football game.
 ZJUDancer is established in July, 2006 to develop humanoid robot in Zhejiang University.
-We developed several generations of humanoid robots with which we won the champions of RoboCup China Open 2007 and RoboCup China Open 2009.
-We also advanced to quarter-finals in Robocup 2009 Graz.
+We developed several generations of humanoid robots with which we won the champions of RoboCup China Open 2007, 2009 and 2010.
+We also advanced to quarter-finals in Robocup 2009 Graz and Robocup 2010 Singapore.
 Figure.
 1 and Figure.
-2 show our robots in RoboCup China Open 2009.
+2 show our robots in competition.